Section Image

 Location makes for easy interstate access

 As rural as this area feels, it’s not isolated.
 A portion of Interstate 76 cuts through the township.
 Drivers can take I-76 straight into the heart of Philadelphia, just under 30 miles away.
-I-76 connects to I-476 for commutes to the Philadelphia International Airport, about a 35-mile trip.
-Medical care is available much closer at Paoli Hospital, located about 5 miles away off U.S. Route 30.
-The Great Valley Corporate Center, 3 miles away, has offices for companies including Johnson & Johnson and Microsoft.
+This interstate connects to I-476 for commutes to the Philadelphia International Airport, which is about a 35-mile trip.
+Medical care is available much closer at Paoli Hospital, about 5 miles away off U.S. Route 30.
+The Great Valley Corporate Center, 3 miles away, contains offices for Johnson & Johnson, Microsoft and other large businesses.

-The area comes together for Charlestown Day late each September, a festival with music, food trucks and activities for kids.
-There’s also a summer concert series with performances twice a month from June through August, at Charlestown Park and Brightside Park.
-Surrounding communities offer more activities.
-“If you lived in Charlestown, you could take advantage of any of the community events in Malvern or Phoenixville ,” McGarrigle says.
-“Both of which are strong local towns that have a lot of activities.”
-Malvern’s Burke Park hosts a farmers market on Saturdays, for example.
-The Firebird Festival in Phoenixville draws thousands each December, with fire breathers, jugglers and more.
+The area comes together for Charlestown Day each September, a festival with music, food trucks and activities for kids.
+There’s also a summer concert series with performances twice a month from June through August at Charlestown and Brightside parks.
+Surrounding areas offer more activities.
+“If you live in Charlestown, you can take advantage of any of the community events in Malvern or Phoenixville ,” McGarrigle says.
+“Both are strong local towns that have a lot of activities."
+Examples include Malvern’s Burke Park, which hosts a Saturday farmers market, and the Firebird Festival in Phoenixville, which attracts thousands each December.

 Wayne Epps Jr.